cvc5/cvc5/docs/api/cpp/classes/inputparser.rst

 InputParser
 ===========

-This class is the main interface for retrieving commands and expressions from an input.
+This class is the main interface for retrieving :cpp:class:`commands
+<cvc5::parser::Command>` and :cpp:class:`expressions <cvc5::Term>` from an
+input.

 ----